Research Solutions

 Sample Projects

-• WFP Jordan Social Behavioral Change Communication Students’ Survey World Food Program (WFP)
+• WFP Jordan Social Behavioral Change Communication Students’ Survey

 As part of its Country Strategic Plan (CSP) 2023–2027, World Food Programme Jordan implemented activities under Strategic Outcome 2, which sought to ensure that extremely vulnerable populations, including refugees, were adequately covered by social protection schemes.
 Within this framework, the Social Behavior Change Communication (SBCC) Students’ Survey was implemented to assess the impact of SBCC sessions on students’ nutrition-related knowledge, attitudes, and practices (KAP).

-WFP contracted to lead baseline data collection for the survey, covering 250 schools participating in SBCC activities and a representative sample of 152 schools and 3,669 students in Grades 1-6 across Madaba, Balqa, and Marqa governorates.
+WFP contracted MMIS to lead baseline data collection for the survey, covering 250 schools participating in SBCC activities and a representative sample of 152 schools and 3,669 students in Grades 1-6 across Madaba, Balqa, and Marqa governorates.
 The assignment generated evidence on students’ absorption of SBCC content, measured changes in nutrition-related knowledge, attitudes, and practices, and documented lessons learned and good practices to inform future iterations of the intervention.

-• Data Collection for the Evaluation of ‘Darsel’ Math Personalized Learning Platform in Jordan Abdul Latif Jameel Poverty Action Lab (J-PAL) MENA
+• Data Collection for the Evaluation of ‘Darsel’ Math Personalized Learning Platform in Jordan

 The Darsel mathematics platform, an AI-enabled personalized learning tool delivered through low-bandwidth messaging applications, was implemented to improve mathematics learning outcomes for Jordanian public-school students by providing adaptive and accessible instruction.